 So, are you ready to discover more about your dog's personality and what makes them tick?

 Every dog is born with these drives but as the dog develops and gets older, their drive levels change.
-As an owner, your life will be helped if you can measure which drives are the most dominant in your dog's individual character make up – and we’re here to help you do it.
+As an owner, your life will be better, training will be easier and your dog will be happier if you can measure which drives are the most dominant in your dog's character – and we’re here to help you do it.

-When it comes to giving a quiz to you dog you might find they’ll be more inclined to eat the test paper rather than answer the questions so you’re going to have to answer on their behalf!
+When it comes to giving a quiz to your dog you might find they’ll be more inclined to eat the test paper rather than answer the questions so you’re going to have to answer on their behalf!

 Dogs who love to chase and who struggle to resist the temptation to run off and pursue anything they can see in motion, no matter how far away – this would indicate a strong prey drive.
 High prey drive dogs are usually harder to train, especially in the hands of less experienced owners.
-However, as dog’s with this nature are so keen to be working, if their code can be cracked and the energy correctly channeled, high prey dogs tend to excel at obedience, working trials and anything which requires large amounts of mental and physical stimulation.
+However, as dog’s with this nature are so keen to be working, if their code can be cracked and the energy correctly channelled, high prey dogs tend to excel at obedience, working trials and anything which requires large amounts of mental and physical stimulation.

-Pack Drive: All dogs are pack animals; some are better at pack life than others though.
+All dogs are pack animals; some are better at pack life than others though.
 Dogs with a strong pack drive take their position in the family very seriously.
-They thrive if pack order is clear; they enjoy their individual role within the pack whether it be as a protector of the pack or being protected by the pack.
+They thrive if pack order is clear; they enjoy their individual role within the pack whether it be a protector of the pack or being protected by the pack.

 Here are some personality traits all categorised under their appropriate drive headings.
-The more yes answers you give for each question will give you an idea of your own dog’s individual drive levels.
+The more 'yes' answers you give for each question will give you an idea of your own dog’s individual drive levels.
 For example: If you answer yes to 85% of the questions in the prey drive category, your dog clearly displays a strong prey drive instinct and you can assess that against the advice given previously for high prey drive dogs and so on.